gaetanlop/Commonlit-Readability-Competition/README.md

 * 30/07/2021: Read the following paper about unsupervised data augmentation https://arxiv.org/pdf/1904.12848.pdf.
 Do not have time to implement it but will do it after the competition ends.
 Tried to mask words randomly during training but it seems that it hurts training performance.
 Completely understood how to finetune roberta large for this dataset (no dropout but layer norm + attention or mean head.
 The learning rate is very important.
 Decay learning rate works way better than layer wise elarning rate !).
 * 01/08/2021: Creating blending scripts with optuna + training funnel models (paper: https://arxiv.org/abs/2006.03236)
 * Top 10% submission.
 Create another Roberta with Max Len 300 and tried again MLP + Roberta (did not work !)
+* 02/08/2021: Keep trying to work on my blending.
+Learned about Deberta https://arxiv.org/abs/2006.03654.
+Trying to finetune it.